drakkar1969/arch-install/GNOME-BOXES-ARCH-GUEST.md

 #### 4. Enable Shared Folders

 Ensure that the virtual machine is running in GNOME Boxes.
-Open virtual machine properties, select the `Devices & Shares` tab, and add a shared folder in the `Folder Shares` section:
+Open the virtual machine preferences, select the `Devices & Shares` tab, and add a shared folder in the `Folder Shares` section:

 ![](images/boxes-addshare.png)